github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/personalizing-your-profile.md

 {% data reusables.user-settings.access_settings %}
 1. Under "Public profile", in the "Name" field, type the name you want to be displayed on your profile.

+{ % note %}

+**Note:** If your Gravatar image is associated with the email you use for GitHub, it will be shown as your GitHub profile picture by default (rather than an identicon).
+To change your GitHub profile picture to your Gravatar image, you can either update your Gravatar account or upload a new image to GitHub, which will override the Gravatar image.

+{% endnote % }

 ## Adding a bio to your profile

 Add a bio to your profile to share information about yourself with other {% data variables.product.product_name %} users.
 With the help of [@mentions](/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) and emoji, you can include information about where you currently or have previously worked, what type of work you do, or even what kind of coffee you drink.